 What Is Solo Polyamory — And Is It for You?

-This lifestyle appeals to people who value their independence above everything else.
+This lifestyle appeals to people who value their independence above everything.
+Maybe also to you?

 I never felt quite at home with the “regular” polyamory crowd.

-For me, it was a revelation in two respects.
+For me, it was a double revelation.

 But here was a heterosexual poly woman making the exact same points that I had been making.
 I felt validated.